danveranga/work-automation-ooredoo-1/README.md

-# Work Automation — Ooredoo
+# Work Automation — Ooredoo (updated as of 02-September-2023)

 ---